salmanovtech/salmanovtech/README.md

 ### Hey, I'm Murad 👋🏽

-I'm a 21-year-old Software and Cybersecurity based in Poland, and I'm passionate about crafting interesting project experiences.
+I'm a 21-year-old Software and Cybersecurity engineer based in Poland, and I'm passionate about crafting interesting project experiences.

 - 🌱 I’m currently learning **Frameworks , courses to learn more about codes**